-- We will be working with the PLR office over the coming months to clarify the ebook registration process
+- We will work with the PLR office (run by the British Library) to clarify the ebook registration process

 - And we will continue to campaign for PLR to be extended to volunteer libraries, ending the anomaly under which private lending libraries do not pay authors on loans.

 What Can You Do?